CtrlK

 Completeness

-Clearly answers both 'what' (implement Instantly.ai webhook event handling with real API v2 event types) and 'when' (setting up webhook endpoints, processing email events, building CRM sync pipelines) with explicit trigger phrases listed.
+Clearly answers both 'what' (implement Instantly.ai webhook event handling with real API v2 event types) and 'when' (use when setting up webhook endpoints, processing email events, or building CRM sync pipelines), with explicit trigger phrases provided.

 3 / 3